 Additionally, a much more recent study published in the European Heart Journal confirmed these findings by revealing that participants who ate red meat had blood levels of TMAO that were three times higher than when they were on diets based on either white meat or non-meat protein sources.

 8. You’ll reduce your diabetes risk

-Foods such as red meat can affect the bod’s production of insulin, leading to insulin resistance which we know is a contributing factor for the development of diabetes.
+Foods such as red meat can affect the body’s production of insulin, leading to insulin resistance which we know is a contributing factor to the development of diabetes.